Summary

 • how you might encourage users to use your digital service

-• gaps, drop off points, re-entry loops, transitions to other channels and returns to the service
+• gaps, drop-off points, re-entry loops, transitions to other channels and returns to the service

-• how design, user research and content design are considering the full end-to-end service, including the non-digital parts, for example, branding of an email matches that of the service it is sent from
+• how design, user research, and content design are considering the full end-to-end service, including the non-digital parts, for example, branding of an email matches that of the service it is sent from

 Things to avoid in alpha

 • a service being built which is a live service.
-In alpha, you wouldn't be building a live service you would be testing prototypes
+In alpha, you wouldn't be building a live service; you would be testing prototypes

-In beta and live
+Beta and live

 Things to consider: